Leadership Inspirations - Evaluating the Uncertain

 • Close - final project activity documentation; financial closeout; overall project performance assessment and lessons learned development; product evaluation; project administrative closure

-Posts in this category are dedicated to discussing the leading practices of companies effectively managing projects for the efficient achievement of mission goals.
+Materials in the Project Management Forum are dedicated to discussing the leading practices of companies effectively managing projects for the efficient achievement of mission goals.
 Additionally, all project management information presented will be aligned with, compliment, and expound on the project management processes described by the Project Management Institute’s A Guide to the Project Management Body of Knowledge.
+The following articles, podcasts, documents, and resources cover those topics critical to the effective management of consequential projects.

 To supplement the project management information found on the StrategyDriven website, our contributors recommend the Project Management Institute’s A Guide to the Project Management Body of Knowledge, Third Edition (PMBOK Guides).
 This book is a complete process reference covering all aspects of project management including: